anderkve/binminpy/README.md

 ## Minimal example

-Here is a minimal example of how to run `scipy.optimize.minimize` in parallel on a binned three-dimensional input space:
+Here is a minimal example of how to use **binminpy** to run `scipy.optimize.minimize` in parallel on a binned three-dimensional input space:

 ```python
 import binminpy